 “I just wanted to say thank you so much for all of your advice over the last year, without it I would not have had the confidence to do what I have and I’m so much happier now.”

 “You have been terrific in the handling of my case…thanks for your support.”

-Dom works on all aspects of family law, including high-value and cross-border financial matters arising from divorce.
-He has particular experience in complex disputes concerning the arrangements for children.
+Dom advises on all aspects of family law, including high-value and cross-border financial matters arising from divorce, complex disputes concerning the arrangements for children and international surrogacy.

-Prior to joining the firm Dom spent 8 years in the music industry working with major artists, labels and live events.
-He gained significant experience in public relations, artist management, journalism, legal & business affairs, and is well-versed in working with individuals in the public eye makes him uniquely placed to advise clients from the music and wider entertainment industries.
+Prior to joining Clintons, Dom spent 8 years in the music industry working with major artists, labels and live events.
+His knowledge of the industry and experience working with individuals in the public eye makes him uniquely placed to advise clients from the music and wider entertainment industries.